 Create an indoor container garden in your bedroom, with moth orchids, peace lilies and palm trees.
 Many vines and lilies work well in indoor environments with partial shade, a few hours of sunlight and just right temperatures.
 I started with a peace lily and added a fake tree in the corner for effect.
 Fake it until you make it has some merit.

 Plants cleanse indoor air, and if you have any sensitivities to dust or issues with humidity.
 The oxygen produced by your indoor plants may help.
-I have felt like I can breathe a little easier, even if the effect is only psychological.
+I have felt like I can breathe a little easier, even if the effect is only psychological in my mood boosting room.

 Scientists say scent is your most powerful sense, with the body containing over 1,000 receptors for smell as versus roughly four each for sight and touch.
 It’s funny how one smell can bring back the vaguest of childhood memories in detail.
 A brand of candles labeled “apple pie” reminds me of my grandmother’s baking.